vitali-fedulov/images3/README.md

-# Comparing images in Go
+# Find similar images in Go

 Near duplicates and resized images can be found with the package.